parisk/atlas_trade_theme/README.md

-# Atlas Trade Theme
+# Paris Kasidiaris - Atlas Trade Theme

-This repository collects the CSS styles for the "Trade" theme in the O'Reilly Atlas authoring system.
-This theme defines styles for all common book elements, for all output formats: PDF (print), EPUB (iPad, Nook, etc.), and MOBI (Kindle).
-Note that design changes will not be accepted for this theme.
-If you'd like to customize the design, consider building your own template, or adding oneoff customizations directly to your project.
+This repository collects the CSS styles for the "Trade" theme of Paris Kasidiaris in the O'Reilly Atlas authoring system.

 ## How Do the Styles Differ Between Formats?